david-arteaga/bun-plugin-tailwind-executable-linux-bug/README.md

 The bug shows up when `'bun-plugin-tailwind'` is imported anywhere in the project.

+I ran into this bug when setting up react SSR with Bun.
+A full setup is available in the `full-ssr-repro` branch (which actually also contains a couple of other issues I'm seeing with the Bun bundler).

 ### To Repro

 - `docker build . --platform=linux/amd64 -t bun-plugin-tailwind-executable-linux-bug`